-- " Development protects and supports the regional and national biodiversity values external to the UDA in the Pumicestone Passage. - " Development within Caloundra South provides for the enhancement of local and regional natural ecosystems and biodiversity values through the protection of ecologically important areas and the establishment of buffers to these areas.
+- " Development protects and supports the regional and national biodiversity values external to the UDA in the Pumicestone Passage. - " Development within Caloundra South provides for the enhancement of natural ecosystems and biodiversity values through the protection of ecologically important areas and the establishment of buffers to these areas.

-- The majority of land to the east of Kawana Arterial along Lamerough Creek, Bells Creek North and Bells Creek South are protected and rehabilitated. - " Integrated water cycle management contributes to the water quality values of the Pumicestone Passage and the Bells and Lamerough Creek riparian corridors and their tributaries. - " Buildings and other development respond positively to the key environmental issues of climate change, energy efficiency and waste management. - " A comprehensive greenspace network ensures important ecological and scenic values are protected and enhanced, and adequate parks and recreation opportunities are provided. - " Residents take advantage of opportunities to move around using active and public transport, thus reducing private motorised travel and its impacts on the environment. - " Cultural and community services, open space, sport and recreational facilities meet the needs of the community and encourage active, healthy lifestyles. - " Development provides a visual and acoustic buffer adjacent to the Bruce Highway ensuring the character and visual values of this gateway to the Sunshine Coast are sustained.
+- " Integrated water cycle management and water sensitive urban design contributes to the water quality values of the Pumicestone Passage and the Bells and Lamerough Creek riparian corridors. - " Buildings and other development respond positively to the key environmental issues of climate change, energy efficiency and waste management. - " A comprehensive greenspace network ensures important ecological and scenic values are protected and enhanced, and adequate parks and recreation opportunities are provided. - " Residents take advantage of opportunities to move around using active and public transport, thus reducing private motorised travel and its impacts on the environment. - " Cultural and community services, open space, sport and recreational facilities meet the needs of the community and encourage active, healthy lifestyles. - " Development provides a visual and acoustic buffer adjacent to the Bruce Highway ensuring the character and visual values of this gateway to the Sunshine Coast are sustained.